 Most aerospace manufacturers working directly with prime contractors or handling technical drawings, specifications, and engineering data will need Level 2 certification.
 This involves implementing 110 security controls covering everything from access management to incident response.

-CMMC certifications aren't quick.
+CMMC certifications are not quick.
 The assessment process can take months, and many prime contractors are already requiring CMMC readiness scores before issuing new work orders.

-Starting November 2025, new DoW contracts began including CMMC requirements.
+Starting November 2025, new DoD contracts began including CMMC requirements.
 By 2026, enforcement will expand across existing contracts.
-If you're not preparing now, you risk losing access to defense work—or worse, being dropped from approved supplier lists.
+If you are not preparing now, you risk losing access to defense work -- or worse, being dropped from approved supplier lists.

 The cost of non-compliance goes beyond lost contracts.
 Without proper cybersecurity controls, a single data breach could expose your shop to legal liability, damaged relationships with primes, and permanent disqualification from defense manufacturing.